braid-org/braidjs/braid-http/readme.md

+# NOTE: This project has moved to [braid-http](https://github.com/braid-org/braid-http)

 # Braid-HTTP

 This polyfill library implements the [Braid-HTTP v04 protocol](https://github.com/braid-org/braid-spec/blob/master/draft-toomim-httpbis-braid-http-04.txt) in Javascript.
 It gives browsers a `braid_fetch()` drop-in replacement for the `fetch()` API, and gives nodejs an `http` plugin, allowing them to speak Braid in a simple way.